Community behavioral health services

 To minimize the risk of spreading coronavirus (COVID-19), this service is currently only available by phone.
 We are currently not accepting any new intakes/patients.

 For a variety of reasons, you or your loved one may experience difficulties with behavioral issues.
 Problems with decision making, social skills, getting frustrated easily and other behaviors may make you struggle to have positive interactions with others.
-We're here to provide you with the structure, support and services needed to address behaviors that may interfere with living successfully in the community.
+We're here to provide you with the structure, support and services you need to address any behaviors that may be interfering with your ability to live successfully in the community.

 What it is

 Community Behavioral Health Services are designed to address behavioral issues that may affect you or your loved one's ability to be independent and maintain your independence.
 A licensed behavioral professional will evaluate your behaviors and develop a plan to get you functioning at your best.